 When you sell to the experts at WP Diamonds, you can rest assured that you are getting the highest offers.
 For example: For engagement rings from elite names like Tiffany, Cartier, and Harry Winston, many jewelry buyers will offer only the value of the stone and try to pay only for the scrap value of the setting, whereas we value the integrity of an authentic piece.
 Click our link to see how much you can make when you sell your engagement ring.

-How The Tradition Of Diamond Engagement Rings Started
+How Did The Tradition Of Diamond Engagement Start?

 While the custom of giving a ring as a symbol of betrothal has been around for centuries and the custom of putting a diamond in that ring was documented as far back as the 1400s, the diamond engagement ring industry didn’t really get off the ground until the late 1940s.
 That’s when N.W.
 Ayer & Son, one of the era’s pre-eminent Madison Avenue agencies, came up with the “A Diamond Is Forever” campaign for client De Beers.